PhoebusLyubil/phoebuslyubil.github.com/_posts/2018-03-30-Assimilating -Cassandra.md

 Conclusion
 ----------

-Although methods that use lagged predicted variable in use show better results, the forecast is not available due to construction of annualized six month growth.
+Although methods that use lagged predicted variable show better results, the forecast is not available due to construction of annualized six month growth.
 Also considering RMSE for the rest of methods, they are useless in action.